planetfederal/skunkworks/geomines/README.md

 The 'suite-sdk deploy' command failed.
 ```
 The command failed because we did not provide any credentials or target for a remote server.
 But we did get the generated `/var/folders/d4/b721gqhj1wd6ck4zrbth7_2w0000gn/T/suite-sdk/build/app.war` file, which we copied straight to our server's webapps directory using `scp`.
+On the remote server, the app is now available under the `/app/` endpoint.